-- Boys hair below the ears or the collar, or in the eyes (hair must be neatly trimmed) - Facial Hair - Apple watches or fit bits - Necklaces (with the exception of religious medals which must be worn inside the shirt) - Boys earrings - Dangling earrings (girls earrings must be no bigger than the size of a quarter) - More than two earrings per ear - More than one bracelet - Heavy make-up (no eyeliner or dark eyeshadow) - Acrylic nails for girls (nail polish permitted) - Hair coloring that is an unnatural color or extreme - Tattoos or body piercings
+- Boots above the ankle - Extreme hairstyles that include, but are not limited to mohawks, faux-hawks, mullets, excessive spikes, etc. - Boys hair below the ears or the collar, or in the eyes (hair must be neatly trimmed) - Boys hair higher than the height of a business card - Fitness Trackers and Digital Watches: Because we are unable to determine which devices have internet access, digital watches and fitness trackers are not permitted. - Necklaces (with the exception of a single religious medal, cross, or crucifix) - Boys earrings - Dangling earrings (girls earrings must be no bigger than the size of a quarter) - More than one earrings per ear - More than one bracelet - Decorative headbands or accessories that are wider or taller than a business card - Heavy make-up (no eyeliner or dark eyeshadow) - Acrylic or fake nails for girls (neutral nail polish permitted) - Hair coloring that is an unnatural color or extreme - Tattoos, body piercings, or drawings on body - Pants with rips or holes